raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 ```
 Double check that your code is the same as the above.
 When you're done press `Ctrl - O` then `Enter` to save.
 We're not finished editing yet though, do not run the code as it is.
 We still need to add new the *thread*.

-We now need to add some new imports to the top of our file.
+First we need to add some new imports to the top of our file.
 Scroll up to the top and find the import line.
-We need to add `thread` to the import line and `from morse_lookup import *` to give us access the lookup code we downloaded earlier.
+We need to add `thread` to do multithreading and `from morse_lookup import *` to give us access the lookup code we downloaded earlier.
+The code should now look like this:
 ```python
 #!/usr/bin/python
 import pygame, time, RPi.GPIO as GPIO, thread